2011. Solo dancework performed and received by touch.

 Hawksley, S. (2013) Dancing on the Head of a Sin Leonardo Electronic Almanac, Special Issue: Without Sin: Taboo and Freedom within Digital Media, Vol 19 (4), pp.84-97.

-Tactile Manoeuvres: touch and intention in dance Poster presented at Watching Dance International Conference, University of Manchester, 2010
+Hawksley, S. (2010) [unpublished] Tactile Manoeuvres: touch and intention in dance Poster presentation at Watching Dance International Conference, University of Manchester, 2010.